-- 6. With respect to strict liability, Plaintiffs focus exclusively on the sheet pile driving activity. - 7.
+- 9. With respect to strict liability, the Association focuses exclusively on the alleged sheet pile driving activity. - 10.
 The Slavin doctrine is long-standing law in Florida, wherein a contractor cannot be liable to a third party for injuries sustained as a result of a patent defect in the construction after the project has been completed and accepted by the owner.
 Pursuant to Slavin v.
 Kay, 108 So.
 2d 462 (Fla.
-1958) and its progeny, JMAF's liability for negligence was cutoff after the dangerousness of the condition was obvious with the exercise of reasonable care ("patent") and the completion of the 87 Park construction, as alleged in the Complaint. - 8.
+1958) and its progeny, JMAF's liability for negligence was cutoff after the dangerousness of the condition was obvious with the exercise of reasonable care ("patent") and the completion of the 87 Park construction, as alleged in the Crossclaim. - 11.
 The public policy behind Slavin is that the burden of responsibility for correcting or remedying allegedly defective work should be placed upon the entity in possession which controls the environment, and after the contractor has completed the work, it is the owner which can discover and remedy any defects.
-Florida courts stress that the rule simply limits the class of defendants that a plaintiff can sue and does not act as an absolute bar to recovery by an injured party. - 9.
-It is the controlling entity's intervening negligence in not correcting a patent defect under the Slavin doctrine that is said to have proximately caused the injury. - 10.
-Thus, other than for sheet pile driving, which Plaintiffs contend falls under an exception for inherently dangerous activity, all of the other alleged construction activities clearly fail to raise a cause of action for negligence against JMAF.
+Florida courts stress that the rule simply limits the class of defendants that a plaintiff can sue and does not act as an absolute bar to recovery by an injured party. - 12.
+It is the controlling entity's intervening negligence in not correcting a patent defect under the Slavin doctrine that is said to have proximately caused the injury. - 13.
+Thus, other than for sheet pile driving, which the Association contends falls under an exception for inherently dangerous activity, all of the other alleged construction activities clearly fail to raise a cause of action for negligence against JMAF. - 14.
+Specifically concerning the installation of sheet piles by ASAP Installations, LLC ("ASAP") in 2016, used for basement excavation support at 87 Park, strict liability is limited to the kind of harm that makes the activity abnormally dangerous.
+Even assuming that sheet pile driving is abnormally dangerous, the Association failed to sufficiently allege a strict liability claim because the collapse of CTS and resulting death of 98 people and the personal injuries of others was outside of the scope of the abnormal risk of harm.